James-Fleming12/EvidentialHDC/docs/lin_probe_updates/tta_iterations.md

 0.354 at 0.94M; delta 10ep 0.332 at 2.5k. ep21 follows the same pattern.)

 **Result: the efficiency question is settled.**
-- **CG is NOT faster than the prototype -- it is 6-10x SLOWER on the update.**
+- **CG is NOT faster than the prototype; it is 6-10x SLOWER on the update.**
   Its real wall time is 0.16-0.17s (vs proto 0.013-0.045s), because it still must accumulate the full dense S = X^T X (~10 TFLOP for 50k x 10000).
 The earlier run's 17-70M pts/s was an async timing artifact.
-CG's value is ACCURACY (cg-30 reaches 0.648, the R4 ceiling) and avoiding the d^3 inverse -- but it does not close the efficiency gap vs the prototype update.
+CG's value is ACCURACY (cg-30 reaches 0.648, the R4 ceiling) and avoiding the d^3 inverse, but it does not close the efficiency gap vs the prototype update.
-- **Nystrom is the efficiency winner.** It never builds the d x d S (only the m x m sketch), so it runs at 0.94-13M pts/s -- comparable to or FASTER than the prototype fit (fog m=100: 13M pts/s), while accuracy rises with m (m=2000: 0.607 wet_ground, 0.354 fog, near the R4 ceiling).
-Random-sign sketching preserves holography (every m-dim mixes all 10000 dims) -- no block mask. **This is the HDC-aligned method that closes the efficiency gap.**
+- **Nystrom is the efficiency winner.** It never builds the d x d S (only the m x m sketch), so it runs at 0.94-13M pts/s, comparable to or FASTER than the prototype fit (fog m=100: 13M pts/s), while accuracy rises with m (m=2000: 0.607 wet_ground, 0.354 fog, near the R4 ceiling).
+Random-sign sketching preserves holography (every m-dim mixes all 10000 dims), with no block mask. **This is the HDC-aligned method that closes the efficiency gap.**
 - **The delta rule is validated but slow.** With alpha = 1/d = 1e-4 it converges
-  (wet_ground 0.574, fog 0.327) -- the "no S matrix" idea is sound -- but the
-  sequential per-point Python loop runs at ~5k pts/s (hundreds x slower than proto).
+  (wet_ground 0.574, fog 0.327); the "no S matrix" idea is sound, but the sequential per-point Python loop runs at ~5k pts/s (hundreds x slower than proto).
   Its sign-decode also degrades (0.25-0.38).
 It would need vectorization to be competitive, and even then the accuracy is below Nystrom/CG.